-Report No. LT-99-06 issued August 18, 1999 Audit of DPH's Granting of Unequal Salaries to Social Worker Employees

-Date(s) of followup letter r(s) sent : 11/23/99 (DPH), 11/26/99 (OPM), 2/28/00 (OPM), 7/6/00 (DPH) (OPM), 1/30/01, 8/22/01, 3/8/02 (DPH), 8/9/02 (DPH), 2/13/03 (DPH), 8/4/03 (DPH), 4/13/04 (DPH) Date(s) of response letter (s) receive d : 12/20/99 (OPM), 12/22/99 (DPH), 11/14/00 (meeting with Coordinating Group on DPH), 10/22/01 (DPH), 6/8/04 (DPH) Recommendation 3 compensate ry of Public Health should ensure that DPH employees are d equitably.
-The salaries of the three social worker employees should to reflect the appropriate salaries based on their qualifications and ties.
+AGO should follow-up with OPA regarding the file and advise OPA of the results of legal action taken on this referral recommendation.
+Report No. LT-99-06 issued August 18, 1999 Audit of DPH's Granting of Unequal Salaries to Social Worker Employees Date(s) of followup letter(s) sent : 11/23/99 (DPH), 11/26/99 (OPM), 2/28/00 (OPM), 7/6/00 (DPH) (OPM), 1/30/01, 8/22/01, 3/8/02 (DPH), 8/9/02 (DPH), 2/13/03 (DPH), 8/4/03 (DPH), 4/13/04 (DPH), 9/28/04 (DPH) Date(s) of response letter(s) received : 12/20/99 (OPM), 12/22/99 (DPH), 11/14/00 (meeting with Coordinating Group on DPH), 10/22/01 (DPH), 6/8/04 (DPH) Recommendation 3: The Secretary of Public Health should ensure that DPH employees are compensated equitably.
+The salaries of the three social worker employees should be adjusted to reflect the appropriate salaries based on their qualifications and responsibilities.
 As Revised: The Secretary of Public Health should review the salary structure of DPH and propose a revised salary structure for review by OPM and for approval by the Civil Service Commission (CSC).
-Agency to Act : Department of Public Health Status : Resolved - Active Agency Response : During the 11/14/00 meeting with the Coordinating Group, the DPH Secretary presented an alternative action to address this recommendation which is to revise the salary structure of DPH to address the salary inequity and DPH's concerns about attracting upcoming college graduates to work for the department.
+Agency to Act: Department of Public Health Status : Resolved - Active Agency Response: During the 11/14/00 meeting with the Coordinating Group, the DPH Secretary presented an alternative action to address this recommendation which is to revise the salary structure of DPH to address the salary inequity and DPH's concerns about attracting upcoming college graduates to work for the department.
 DPH will present a proposed salary structure for review by OPM and for approval by CSC.
 OPA agreed to this alternative action suggested by the DPH Secretary.
 In his 10/22/01 response, the DPH Secretary informed OPA that the Director of the Community and Guidance Center has completed the proposed salary structure of social workers and submitted it to the CHC Human Resources for review.
 DPH will submit the proposed salary structure to CSC no later than 10/31/01.
-When approved by CSC, DPH will provide OPA a copy.
-Additional Information On 6/8/04, the Secretary of Public Health informed OPA that the DPH Community Guidance Center will present an alternative action to address their concerns to OPM which is to propose a new class reassignment for all social worker classes in order to attract up-coming graduates to work for DPH.
-DPH is hoping that OPM and CSC will support their proposal for a new class reassignment for all social worker classes for DPH.
-(Upon verification with OPM, a new class reassignment is similar to a revised salary structure which OPA had previously agreed to as an alternative action). or Action Required : The Secretary of Public Health should provide OPA a copy of the class reassignment for all DPH social worker classes approved by OPM and CSC.
+When approved by CSC, DPH will provide OPA a convenience of the CHC Human Resources for review. will provide OPA a copy.